rag-pat/FastAPI-CRUD-Blog-App/README.md

 .
 ├── app
 │   ├── __init__.py
 │   ├── main.py       # Entry point for the application
 │   ├── models.py     # SQLAlchemy models for database tables
 │   ├── schemas.py    # Pydantic models for data validation
 │   ├── crud.py       # CRUD operations for database interaction
 │   ├── database.py   # Database configuration
 │   └── auth.py       # Authentication and JWT utilities
 ├── requirements.txt  # Required Python libraries
 └── .gitignore        # Ignored files
 🎯 Learning Goals
 I created this project to:

-Learn and practice CRUD operations in FastAPI.
+Practice CRUD operations with a relational database.
-Understand API development and integration with a database.
+Understand API development using FastAPI.
-Implement user authentication using hashed passwords and JWTs.
+Explore JWT-based authentication.
-Explore rate limiting for controlling API requests.
+Learn rate limiting and middleware in API design.
-Familiarize myself with SQLAlchemy ORM for database management.
-Gain experience in soft deletion mechanisms for data integrity.
-This project serves as a foundational step in my journey to mastering backend development!
+Apply Python tools like SQLAlchemy and Pydantic

 📜 License
 This project is licensed under the MIT License.
 You are free to use, modify, and distribute it as per the terms of the license.